bslevin/Cook-With-Us/README.md

 ![Home page mobile responsive Wireframe]()

 > The flow in this website was a minimal design that provided relevant information in a consistent format on all devices.
-> As the project was created, the intial design had to be altered as visualy the project was not pleasing.
+> As the project was created, the intial design had to be altered as visualy the pr#0000foject was not pleasing.
 > The color theme was opaque grey and white, for the section and contents within images.

 ## Surface Plane